msazanov/Under-Bridge/README.md

 4. **Initialize the Database**

    Ensure your PostgreSQL server is running and execute the SQL scripts to create necessary tables.
-(SQL scripts are not included in this repository and need to be created based on the `db.js` file schema.)
+Tables are created automatically on the first run using the database initializer.

 5. **Run the Bot**